This post may contain affiliate links. For more information, please see our affiliate policy.

 Ingredient notes

-- Bread crumbs: Light and fluffy, extra-crispy panko is a form of Japanese bread crumb.
+• Bread crumbs: Light and fluffy, extra-crispy panko breadcrumbs are a form of Japanese bread crumb.
 Find it in boxes or canisters at most major grocery stores or Asian markets, or learn how to make your own fried bread crumbs.
+You can also add more flavor to your crumbs with a teaspoon of garlic powder, a tsp paprika, or ground mustard.

 Step by step instructions

-- Prepare a wire rack in a rimmed baking sheet, and line a plate with a triple layer of paper towels.
-Place bread crumbs in a large shallow dish.
-Spread flour in a second large shallow dish.
+1. Prepare a wire rack in a rimmed baking sheet, and line a plate with a triple layer of paper towels.
+Place bread crumbs and flour in separate large shallow bowls.
 In a third shallow dish, beat together eggs and 1 tablespoon vegetable oil.
-Working with one piece of pork at a time, place pork between two sheets of parchment paper or plastic wrap, and pound to an even thickness using a meat tenderizer or rolling pin, between 1/8- and 1/4-inch thick.
+Working with one piece of pork at a time, place each piece of meat between two sheets of parchment paper or pieces of plastic wrap, and pound to an even thickness using a meat mallet or rolling pin, between 1/8- and ¼-inch thick.
 Pat cutlets dry with paper towels and season with salt and freshly ground black pepper.

-- Bread the cutlets one at a time by first dredging thoroughly in flour and shaking off excess flour.
-Next coat with egg mixture, and allow excess to drip back into dish.
-Coat cutlet evenly with bread crumbs, pressing crumbs to ensure they adhere to the cutlet.
-Place cutlets on prepared wire rack and allow coating to dry, about 5 minutes.
+1. Bread the cutlets one at a time: First, dredge thoroughly in flour and shake off excess flour.
+Next coat with egg mixture, and allow excess to drip back into the dish.
+Dip the cutlet evenly into breadcrumbs, pressing crumbs to ensure they adhere to the cutlet.
+Place cutlets on the prepared wire rack and allow coating to dry, about 5 minutes.

-- In a large Dutch oven, heat remaining 2 cups vegetable oil over medium-high heat to 375 degrees.
-Lay 2 cutlets into the oil without overlapping and cook, moving cutlets continuously and gently until wrinkled and light golden brown, about 1 to 2 minutes per side.
+1. In a large skillet or Dutch oven, heat remaining 2 cups vegetable oil over medium-high heat to 375 degrees.
+Fry 2 cutlets in the canola oil without overlapping and cook, moving cutlets continuously and gently until wrinkled and light golden brown, about 1 to 2 minutes per side.
 Transfer to prepared paper-lined plate.
 Flip and blot cutlets several times to remove excess oil.
 Repeat with remaining cutlets.

-- Garnish with fresh parsley and serve with lemon wedges.
+1. Garnish with fresh parsley or fresh dill and serve with lemon wedges.

 What is the best meat tenderizer?

-To get your pork super flat and tender for cooking, I love using the Oxo Steel Meat Tenderizer!
+To get your pork super flat and tender for cooking, I love using the Oxo Steel Meat Tenderizer.
 It’s my top choice in my roundup of the best meat tenderizers and the one I personally use for cooking and in my test kitchen.
 You can get it for $16.80 at Amazon.
+A sturdy skillet or rolling pin will also do the trick.

 Recipe tips and variations

-- Oktoberfest: Planning a German fall festival?
+• Oktoberfest: Planning a German fall festival?
 See my full Oktoberfest Menu.
-Start with Chicken Schnitzel, a cripsy, crumb-coated, pan-fried cutlet or Rouladen.
-Spaetzle, homemade egg noodles, make a delicious side dish along with German Potato Salad.
-Serve with big Soft Pretzels and homemade Mustard.
-Finish the meal with crunchy Lebkuchen or a Black Forest Cake and serve with plenty of German beer and some Lemon Spezis (Coca-Cola with Lemonade) for the kids.
+Start with beef Rouladen (with pickles inside), Spaetzle (homemade egg noodles), and German Potato Salad.
+Serve with plenty of German beer and some Lemon Spezis (Coca-Cola with Lemonade) for the kids.

 A schnitzel is a thin, boneless meat cutlet made from beef, chicken, pork, or veal.
 It is often breaded and pan-fried.
 The most famous is Wienerschnitzel, from Austria.